-Could NAB be leading the way in contactless payments
+Could NAB be leading the way in contactless payments?

 Loan applications or records for the tax department

-Strangely though, it was in receiving a notification for a NAB debit card service (that we cancelled) that we came across the change to the terms and conditions of personal transaction savings products that we saw the new words — words that may well likely become a very common part of our language as more and more services are based around the development of apps for mobile devices.
+Strangely though, it was in receiving a notification for a NAB debit card service (that we cancelled) that we came across the change to the Terms and Conditions of personal transaction savings products, and saw the new words — words that may well likely become a very common part of our language as more and more services are based around the development of apps for mobile devices.

 Does innovation in fintech come into these changes?

-Card Details: These are no longer just stored on your card, but refer to “any representation of those details which allow a transaction to be made”
+- Card Details: These are no longer just stored on your card, but refer to “any representation of those details which allow a transaction to be made”.

-Contactless authentication method: “provide for more methods of confirming your authority”, followed by “You’ll be told more about these methods when they are available” [I would have thought that a massive banking group would have given us an example, SMS authentication, authentication app on your phone, email confirmation?)
+- Contactless authentication method: “provide for more methods of confirming your authority”, followed by “You’ll be told more about these methods when they are available” [I would have thought that a massive banking group would have given us an example, SMS authentication, authentication app on your phone, email confirmation?)

-Contactless purchase: “expanded to include transactions where a mobile phone is waved to tapped near a contactless reader”.
-They go on to confirm “waving or tapping an eligible mobile phone device in front of a contactlessreader to transmit linked card details using Near Field Communication”
+- Contactless purchase: “expanded to include transactions where a mobile phone is waved to tapped near a contactless reader”.
+They go on to confirm “waving or tapping an eligible mobile phone device in front of a contactlessreader to transmit linked card details using Near Field Communication”.

-Near Field Communication: “(NFC) is a form of contactless communication available on compatible devices such as smartphones and tablets”
+- Near Field Communication: “(NFC) is a form of contactless communication available on compatible devices such as smartphones and tablets”.

 Will you just use Paypal?

-I’ve written a number of blog posts about Paypal and how they are competing confidently against the big banks and even the bookkeeping software companies so you may want to explore Paypal as a payment and invoicing option if you haven’t yet.
-When you look at their Paypal Here product you realise that even the most advanced Australian banks have a long way to continue to innovate on a global scale.
+I’ve written a number of blog posts about Paypal and how they are competing confidently against the big banks and even the bookkeeping software companies.
+Indeed, you may want to explore Paypal as a payment and invoicing option if you haven’t yet.
+When you look at their Paypal Here product, you realise that even the most advanced Australian banks have a long way to continue to innovate on a global scale.